-How to Prove a Debt is Not Yours
+How to Prove a Debt Is Not Yours in Four Steps

-Dealing with a creditor or calls from debt collectors can be stressful.
+Dealing with a debt collection letter or phone calls from debt collectors can be stressful.

 Don’t simply agree to pay it.
-Here’s how to prove a debt is not yours — as well as stop debt collection activities and prevent further damage to your credit.
+Learn how to prove a debt is not yours — as well as stop debt collection activities and prevent further damage to your credit.

-Four ways to prove a debt is not yours
+How to prove the debt is not yours

-There are several ways to prove a debt doesn’t belong to you, but the fastest — and easiest — way depends on how you learned about it.
-For example, if you receive an alert from your credit monitoring app, you can dispute it with the credit bureaus.
+There are several ways to prove a debt doesn’t belong to you, but the fastest — and easiest — way depends on the type of debt and how you learned about it.

 With that said, here are the best ways to prove a debt is not yours.